pietro-nardelli/sapienza-ppt-template/README.md

 This is a **unofficial** slide template for La Sapienza, University of Rome.
 It is developed on [google slides](https://docs.google.com/presentation/u/0/), therefore compatibility with Microsoft Power Point is not assured.
 A template example can be seen [here](https://github.com/pietro-nardelli/sapienza-ppt-template/blob/main/sapienza-ppt-template.pdf).
+This is intended to be a simple but complete template, however feel free to make it your own.

 ## How to use it
 There are two possibilities: